Skip to content

 Building the client

 You build the Ablo client once — that’s where the schema, the session endpoint, and connection config live — then hand it to the provider.
 The provider takes the already-built client; it no longer takes schema, url, apiKey, etc. as props.
-This mirrors Stripe’s <Elements stripe={stripePromise}>: construct the thing, then pass it.
+Construct the client once, then pass that instance to the provider.

 // lib/ablo.ts